 We are proud to announce the winners of the

-You can read more about these authors and their work, and see the runners up, in our May/June 2018 issue, on sale 4/24/18.
+For more information on these authors and their work, and to see the announcement of the runners up, check out our May/June 2019 issue, on sale 4/23/19.